automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 incoming IPs to the component and `output` is a reference to all outgoing IPs from the component.

-The way the process api works is the async process function gets called for each event.
+The way the process api works is the async process function gets called for each IP.
 If `done` does not get called, the process function will getting called, and the IPs that are passed to it keep getting appended to the buffer.

 <div class="note">
 The <code>component.process</code> returns an instance of component, so you don't have to